ilundberg/teaching/info_6751_causal/class_exercises/matching/readme.md

 # readme

-This class exercise is about matching.
-There are two learning goals.
+*Matching* is a powerful tool for causal inference. *Simulation* is a powerful tool in methodology, when we want to study the performance of one or more estimators in a setting where the ground truth is known.
+The two learning goal of this exercise address these ideas together.

+Learning goals:

-1) **Concrete goal.** Apply matching estimators for causal effects
+1) Apply matching estimators for causal effects
-2) **Abstract goal.** Use simulation to evaluate the bias, variance, and mean squared error of an estimator.
+2) Use simulation to evaluate the bias, variance, and mean squared error of an estimator.

 # Data structure